eshard/frontend-tech-test/README.md

 - _Average_ if the score is greater or equal to 0.5
 - _Poor_ if the score is lower than 0.5

-### Be creative!
+### E5 - Be creative!

 Congratulations if you've made it here!
 We have one last assignment to you, but for this one it will be up to you!

-Add something to the game to make it more interesting, it could be anything.
-The most important thing here is to have fun! :)
+Add something to the game to make it more interesting, it could be anything, from items to combat with monsters.
+The most important thing here is to have fun! :) We would really appreciate if this additional feature makes use of an API or any other network interaction.

 If you want to use more images than the ones we supply, you can have a look at the [full tileset at OpenGameArt](https://opengameart.org/sites/default/files/DungeonCrawl_ProjectUtumnoTileset_0.png)